-The fastest way to remove a background form an image is to use the Set Transparent color tool, but this technique only works if the background you are removing is a solid white (or other) color.

-To remove a white background from an image in PowerPoint, simply:

 The fastest way to remove an image background is to use the Set Transparent color tool.
 The only catch is this only works for removing solid colors, like white backgrounds.

 To remove a white background from an image in PowerPoint, simply: